This advice applies to England. Change country

 If it is not urgent, you will be given the opportunity to refuse the treatment if you cannot afford it.
 Treatment can be delayed until you can raise the money.
 If you cannot do so, treatment will be refused.

-If you are entitled to free hospital treatment, but have been told that you will be charged, you should contact the Health Authority (England and Wales) or Health Board (Scotland and Northern Ireland) for a refund.
+If you're entitled to free hospital treatment, but have been told that you will be charged, you should contact the Health Authority.

 It’s up to the GP or dentist whether they accept you onto their list of NHS patients.

 There are some exceptions to these rules though, for example if you need emergency treatment.

 A patient doesn’t need to be “ordinarily resident” in the country to be eligible for NHS primary medical care – this only applies to secondary (hospital) care.

 A GP practice may be flexible in deciding whether to accept you as a registered patient and if you are visiting the UK for less than 3 months, they may accept you as a temporary resident.
 However there are certain services you may have to pay a fee for.
 Your residency status is not a determining factor in whether or not to accept you as a registered patient.

 If you're visiting the UK from the EEA, you should present a European Health Insurance Card (EHIC) when attending a GP practice, so they can recover the costs of your treatment from your home country.